Podia and Thinkific are among the most popular online course platforms for beginners.

 However, based on their strengths and weaknesses, here’s my recommendation.

-If you’re a complete beginner, have budget limitations, or don’t want email marketing features, Thinkific is an excellent choice because it offers a far superior course creation experience.
+If you’re a complete beginner and need to have all your course creation and marketing tools in one place, Thinkific is an excellent choice because it offers a far superior course creation experience.

-However, if you want more value for money, Podia is the better choice because of its native email marketing features and decent course creation capabilities.
+However, if you want more value for money, Podia is the better choice.
+It offers decent course creation capabilities at an affordable price.

 Both these products come with free trials, so I’d recommend using them for a few days before making up your mind.